U.S. nuns meet to decide how to respond to Vatican rebuke

-ST. LOUIS (Reuters) - The largest group for American nuns begins a four-day meeting in St. Louis on Tuesday to consider a response to the Vatican’s decision to assign effective control of the group to a trio of bishops because the nuns had strayed from church doctrine.
+ST. LOUIS, Aug 7 (Reuters) - The largest group for American nuns begins a four-day meeting in St. Louis on Tuesday to consider a response to the Vatican’s decision to assign effective control of the group to a trio of bishops because the nuns had strayed from church doctrine.

 The Leadership Conference of Women Religious is conducting its first national assembly since church leadership accused the group of focusing too much on social-justice issues such as poverty and not enough opposing abortion, gay marriage and euthanasia.